-The New Girls’ Network website has just been launched!
+The New Girls’ Network website.
 Check it out.

 New events coming soon!

 WorkLife Law presented its work on using cloud computing to improve work-life fit in the scheduling of hourly workers at an Intuit Solution Jam on August 15, 2013.
 Intuit engineers brainstormed ways to build the ideas in WorkLife Law’s Improving Work-Life Fit in Hourly Jobs into software.